Assisted Suicide & Euthanasia

 What is the law in Canada concerning euthanasia and assisted suicide?

-The Canadian Criminal Code does not address euthanasia.
-Killing a person is addressed under Homicide Section 222, Murder Section 229, Manslaughter Section 224, Punishment for Murder, Section 235, and Punishment for Manslaughter Section 236.
-Assisted Suicide is directly addressed under Counselling or Aiding Suicide, Section 241 and Administering Noxious Thing, Section 245.
+The Canadian Criminal Code did not address euthanasia prior to Bill C-14 or Bill C-7.
+Killing a person was addressed under Homicide Section 222, Murder Section 229, Manslaughter Section 224, Punishment for Murder, Section 235, and Punishment for Manslaughter Section 236.
+Assisted Suicide was directly addressed under Counselling or Aiding Suicide, Section 241 and Administering Noxious Thing, Section 245.

 Click here for Relevant Provisions of the Criminal Code and the Civil Code: regarding Euthanasia, Assisted Suicide, Withholding and Withdrawing Treatment and Pain Control and Sedation Practices.